facebook pixel

 3. Imperative Sentences

 These sentences give commands, instructions, or requests.
-They may end with a period or exclamation mark.
+They may end with a period or an exclamation mark.

 Examples: